kimmseo/Lab-Device-Controller/README.md

 ### 4. Configuration

-Edit `lab_cli/equipment_api.py` to set the IP addresses for your specific lab setup:
+Edit `lab_cli/equipment_api.py` to set the IP addresses for your lab:

 ```python
 EQUIPMENT_CONFIG = {